Alberta Travel Guide

 Table of Contents

-Alberta is breathtaking province to visit and is a vacation destination you won’t soon forget.
+Alberta is a breathtaking province to visit and is a vacation destination you won’t soon forget.
 Discover remote alpine lakes and glaciers, remote places that most people never see, not even the Albertans.

 Alberta is the province in Canada where part of the old West still lives on.
 Release your inner cowboy and experience life on a working ranch.
 Help move a herd of cattle or just go on a leisurely trail ride.
 Have a meal cooked over the campfire, drink real cowboy coffee, toast marshmallows and enjoy some smores.